Fuzzy hyperspheres via confining potentials and energy cutoffs: Outlook, discussion and conclusions

-Many aspects of these new fuzzy spheres deserve investigations: e.g. space uncertainties, optimally localized states and coherent states also for $d>2$, as done in \cite{FioPis20JPA,FioPis20LMP,FioPis20PoS} for $d=1,2$; a distance between optimally localized states (as done e.g. in \cite{DanLizMar14} for the FS); extending the construction to particles with spin; QFT based on our fuzzy spheres; application of our fuzzy spheres to problems in quantum gravity, or condensed matter physics; etc.
+Many aspects of these new fuzzy spheres deserve investigations: e.g. space uncertainties, optimally localized states and coherent states also for $d>2$, as done in \cite{FioPis20JPA,FioPis20LMP,FioPis20PoS} for $d=1,2$; a distance between optimally localized states (as done e.g. in \cite{DanLizMar14} for the FS); extending the construction to particles with spin\footnote{This should be possible adopting as the starting Hilbert space $\Hi\simeq{\cal L}^2(\RR^D)\otimes \CC^n$, $n:=2\big[\frac D2\big]$.}; QFT based on our fuzzy spheres; application of our fuzzy spheres to problems in quantum gravity, or condensed matter physics; etc. It would be also interesting to investigate whether our procedure can be applied (or generalized) to other symmetric compact submanifolds \footnote{By (\ref{dimH}), if $S$ is not compact then the corresponding Hilbert spaces $\Hi_\Lambda$ will have infinite dimension, and therefore will not lead to fuzzy spaces in the sense given in the Introduction.} $S\subset\RR^D$ that are level sets of smooth or polynomial function(s) $\rho(x)$.

-Finally, we point out that a different approach to the construction of noncommutative submanifolds of noncommutative $\RR^D$, equivariant with respect to a `quantum group (twisted Hopf algebra) has been proposed in \cite{FioreWeber,FioFraWebquadrics}; it is based on a systematic use of Drinfel'd twists.
+Finally, we point out that a different approach to the construction of noncommutative submanifolds of noncommutative $\RR^D$, equivariant with respect to a `quantum group' (twisted Hopf algebra) has been proposed in \cite{FioreWeber,FioFraWebquadrics}; it is based on a systematic use of Drinfel'd twists.